 2. Disputes over Trans-Boundary Water between Afghanistan and Iran

 Iran is concerned by Afghanistan’s plans to harness the waters of the Helmand River and the Harirud to aid post-conflict restoration and development.
 According to the Iranian government, Afghanistan’s agricultural expansion and dam development efforts pose a threat to water security in Iran’s eastern and northeastern provinces, which may result in a global water crisis.
 Cooperative approaches have yet to succeed in the face of a mostly ineffectual water treaty.
 Afghanistan’s unwillingness to engaging in water talks, combined with Iran’s disruptive operations, has hindered the resolution of conflicts between the two countries.

 3. Water War of Cochabamba

-Cochabamba’s privatization of drinking water sparked violent protests in 2000, resulting in the so-called “Water War of Cochabamba.”
-The city’s water was eventually renationalized, and water access was given new legal protection.
-As a consequence of the social movements, the pro-privatization Law 2029 was repealed in 2000, and the Drinking Water and Sanitation Services Law were amended (2066).
+Cochabamba’s privatization of drinking water sparked violent protests in 2000, resulting in the so-called “Water War of Cochabamba.
+The city water eventually renationalized.
+And Given new legal protection.
 However, declining water supplies resulting from global climate change and global water crisis, excessive usage, and technological shortcomings continue to put pressure on the city.

 These water wars, while some of the most prominent, are only a few of innumerous global water crises that have erupted in the past decades.
 Water, as essential as it is for life, is leading to strife and loss of life in violent conflicts and political disputes.
 Let us hope that the planet and its beings can survive and make their way out of these times of resource scarcity and war towards stability and sustainability.